RockTank10/03-Text-adventure-1/README.md

 # 03-Text-adventure

+Changed the names for game.json. other wise added nothing and running what is already here.

 This is my solution to the 03-Text adventure assignment for MSCH-C220.
 I have included a couple of .json game description files for anyone to play with.

 main_simple.py contains the code we worked out in class (or a close approximation to it).
 It runs the zork.json file, as long as it is in the same directory.